EkenoSamson/alx-higher_level_programming/0x0A-python-inheritance/README.md

 0. Exact same object
 A function that returns True if the object is exactly an instance of the specified class ; otherwise False.
 	+ Prototype: ```def is_same_class(obj, a_class):```

+0. Same class or inherited
+A function that returns True if the object is an instance of, or if the object is an instance of a class that inherited from, the specified class ; otherwise False.
+	+ Prototype: ```def is_kind_of_class(obj, a_class):```